In C++, the typedef

-is used to create aliases for existing data types, to facilitate readability and maintenance of the code.
+keyword is used to create aliases for existing data types, to enhance code readability and maintenance.

-They are especially suitable for simplifying the declaration of complex types (such as those involving heavy use of pointers).
+They are particularly suitable for simplifying the declaration of complex types (such as those involving heavy use of pointers).

-In addition to improving readability, they also facilitate portability across platforms (for example, by creating aliases for variable types with different names)
+Additionally, they improve readability and also facilitate portability across platforms (for example, by creating aliases for variable types with different names).

 Basic Syntax